the-Shashi7/the-Shashi7/README.md

 - 👋 Hey, I’m Shashi Bhushan.
 - 👀 I’m interested in Development.
 - 🌱 I’m currently learning Web-Development and CP
-- 📲 and working on HTML , CSS , JAVASCRIPT  ,NODE JS ,EXPRESS JS , MONGO DB , REACT JS AND C++ .
+- 📲 and working on HTML , CSS , JAVASCRIPT  ,NODE JS ,EXPRESS JS , MONGO DB , REACT JS ,DSA, C++ .
 - 💞️ I’m looking to collaborate on poject related to developments.
 - 📫 How to reach me "shashi.ic19@nsut.ac.in"